-Private Pilot Ground School -- Next class begins in May 2019;
+Private Pilot Ground School -- Next class begins January 2020

 We will be offering a Private Pilot Ground School course, starting.
 The classes are held 6-9pm every Tuesday and Thursday nights, and continue for 13 weeks.